 Kate Caldwell is a performer and writer who has appeared both locally and nationally in various theatrical roles.
 She has a BA in Theater and Dance from the University of Texas at Austin.
 Growing up in a family of informal storytellers, Kate strongly believes in the importance of the art of storytelling and legacy of oral tradition.
-Kate hates bios but loves fried chicken and beer.
+Kate hates bios but loves fried chicken and whiskey.